lopes/logbook/content/2023-cloudflare-get-started.md

 At this point, your site should be accessible through CloudFlare and it'll be transparente for the visitors, while your site's IP address will be owned by CloudFlare.
 From now on, CloudFlare will intercept all traffic to your domain and you'll be able to monitor and secure your environment with security tools from CloudFlare, like WAF, DDoS protection, and Bot Fight Mode.

+{% admonition(type="tip", title="Pro Tip") %}
-> **Tip**: Make sure to test your site in your browser's incognito mode, because it'll avoid using any local cache, thus showing almost the same content your visitors will get.
+Make sure to test your site in your browser's incognito mode, because it'll avoid using any local cache, thus showing almost the same content your visitors will get.
+{% end %}

 ## Updates

-### 2023-09-22
-If the whois data is already pointing to the new name servers and the tests are pointing to the old servers, maybe you should clear your DNS cache.
+- **2023-09-22:** If the whois data is already pointing to the new name servers and the tests are pointing to the old servers, maybe you should clear your DNS cache.
 In macOS, it can be accomplished with these commands: `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder`